Climate change mitigation in the tourism sector

 It is clear that the industry shapes demand through its marketing strategies, but consumers (tourists) ultimately make the final choices.
 Recognizing that tourists have an important role in creating business interest in sustainable tourism products, the sector must consider mitigation options and should be increasingly proactive in addressing climate change.

-Posted on December 7, 2013, in Eco Conservation, Good Governance, Sustainable Development, Sustainable Tourism and tagged Boracay Island, climate adaptation, climate mitigation, disaster risk reduction, eco-friendly, renewable energy, UNEP, Zero Carbon Resorts.
+Posted on December 7, 2013, in Eco Conservation, Good Governance, Sustainable Development, Sustainable Tourism and tagged Boracay Island, climate mitigation, ClimateActionPH, disaster risk reduction, eco-friendly, renewable energy, sustainable beach management.
 Bookmark the permalink.
 Leave a comment.